AndrewPikeGIS/Covid_Testing/README.md

+# The data sources have been pulled by the various government groups and the app is no longer functional.

 # Covid Cases App

 This Shiny application is meant as a showcase for some of my R-based data science development. <br>